dtransposed/Reinforcement-Learning-With-Unity-G.E.A.R/README.md

 Before you run the project, you need to install:

 * [Unity 3D and Unity ML-Agents Toolkit](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Installation.md)
+* OpenCV Python ```sudo apt-get install python-opencv```

 ## Installing

 To run the project:
 ```
 Open the .... project using Unity 3D.
-Additionally, please sure that the ML-Agents Toolkit (including TensorFlowSharp) is correctly installed.
+Additionally, please sure that the ML-Agents Toolkit (including TensorFlowSharp) is correctly installed and you are operating in the >>ml-agents<< environment.
 ```
 You should be welcomed by the following view:

 __ADD SCREEN__

-## Parameters

 ## G.E.A.R Training & Inference

+### Setting the Parameters of the Environment

+The user can change the parameters of the environment according to his needs.
+Those are:

 ### Using PPO and Build-In Semantic Segmentation